t0mdicks0n/skooled/README.md

 ## Usage

 This project assumes you have installed the requirements noted below.
 Once you've installed and run the NPM scripts, you'll be able to login to test the service locally at localhost:5000.
-You will need to seed the database with a teacher prior to login.
+You will need to seed the database with a teacher prior to login (see server/index.js).

 There are five distinct folders for review.
 - psql-database (Postgres database)
 - react-client (React front-end)
 - server (Express server)
 - services (authentication, email, etc.)
-- test (database, server-side, etc.)
+- test (client, database, server, etc.)

 ## Requirements